The American Plate Number Single Society

 -- Genuine R.F. overprints are always collected on cover, to verify authenticity of the overprint and usage.

 -- No genuine plate number items of this overprint are known.
-In fact, no pairs or any other multiples are known.
+In fact, no pairs or any other multiples are known, yet this was offered as a plate block of four.

 -- The large sans-serif RF in circle is not one of the known authentic R.F. overprint types.
 So we are asked to believe that this is not only the discovery copy of a used multiple, of a used plate block, and of a plate block in any condition, but also of a new overprint type never previously reported.